deadflowers/bitcurrents-log-analyzer/README.md

 - Optionally, enter a path fragment to track in the "Track Custom Path"
 - Click the "Analyze Logs" button.

-  Tip: in the app you can use sample logs just entr `.` as directory to search logs then choose in the next area soecific file `combined.log`
+  Tip: in the app you can use sample logs provided `combined.log` in the main project folder.
+Just entr `.` as directory to search logs then choose in the next area specific file `combined.log`

 The charts will populate, and the detailed IP table will appear below.
 You can now distinguish OS/Bot and any suspicious paths hit directly in the table.
 - Add new paths to your watchlist on-the-fly using the "Add to Suspicious List" feature.

 Being conservative with credits we keep an ip cache file as well automatically.

+### NGINX

-About the logs I made a sample based on some real logs, it is provided in the app as data to test.
+`combined.log` is a quick dump of nginx access logs.
+It is provided in the app as data to test.
 If you are not having luck when running your own, check your nginx config:

-### NGINX

 To display the referrer in Nginx access logs, ensure your `log_format` configuration includes the `$http_referer` variable.

 I have in my `nginx.conf` the following:

 ```
 # Logging
     log_format custom_format '$remote_addr - $remote_user [$time_local] '